RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   * Can access the LAB space to which they have been granted access by Space Owners and store files there.

-.. note:: A :tt:`directory` meaning on Unix  is equivalent to a :tt:`folder` on MacOS, Windows.
+.. note:: A :tt:`directory` meaning on Unix  is equivalent to a :tt:`folder` on macOS, Windows.
           In what follows, we will use the term :tt:`file` to mean :tt:`file`, :tt:`folder`, or :tt:`directory`.